tinybirdco/use-case-examples/change_sorting_key_landing_data_source/README.md

 5. Once the data is migrated, we can promote the release to Live at the UI or the CLI

-You can read https://versions.tinybird.co/docs/version-control/backfill-strategies.html#scenario-3-streaming-ingestion-with-incremental-timestamp-column in more details this strategy and why
+You can read https://versions.tinybird.co/docs/version-control/backfill-strategies.html#scenario-3-streaming-ingestion-with-incremental-timestamp-column in more details about this strategy and why